Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Proposed Deep Reinforcement Learning Architecture

-A final remark is that the architecture should be designed in a way preserving the permutation invariance.
-If we associate every user's characteristics with the resources given by the agent, i.e., the action corresponding to it, then permuting the users and accordingly the resource allocation should not influence the assessment of the success of the agent.
-To build such an architecture, we adopt the same architecture as in our Policy Network which uses the ideas from DeepSets\citep{DeepSets}.
+A final remark concerns the architecture, which, as discussed before, should be designed so as to preserve the permutation invariance.
+If we associate every user's characteristics with the resources given by the agent, i.e., the action corresponding to it, then permuting the users and accordingly the respective resource allocation should not influence the assessment of the success of the agent.
+To build such an architecture, we adopt the same architecture as in our Policy Network, capitalizing on ideas from DeepSets \cite{DeepSets}.